azurecitadel/azurecitadel.github.io/automation/arm/lab1.md

 ### Logging in using PowerShell

-* Type `Login-AzureRmAccount` to launch the dialog window
+* Type `Login-AzAccount` to launch the dialog window
 * Switch to it using ALT-TAB and authenticate

 > It has been assumed that you have only one subscription.
-If not then use `Select-AzureRmSubscription -SubscriptionName <yourSubscriptionName>`.
+If not then use `Select-AzSubscription -SubscriptionName <yourSubscriptionName>`.

 Once authenticated then you will not need to reauthenticate for a period of time.